 I once got a call on my personal phone from a former co-worker six month after leaving that organization for a new opportunity.
 They needed a code.

 I was “the guy” with the code when I was there.
 We hadn’t developed a process to access the code after I left.
 Why?
 It never came up and we were busy with other things.
-Even after I was gone, they hadn’t needed it for six months.
+Even after I had left, they hadn’t needed it for six months.
 As a result, they had to scramble in the midst of a crisis.